Hillsong Ukraine: Ministries

-Hillsong Kiev aligned its structure with that of Sydney Hillsong.
+Hillsong Kyiv aligned its structure with that of Sydney Hillsong.
 As of 2007 there were three-part courses for new believers, named "Discovery".
 "Connect groups" and sometimes special services were held for people of various ages and with various interests, such as youth, or "people over 40", or those who like fishing or computers.
-Hillsong Kiev is characterised by a high level of involvement of its members in serving at the church and in 2017 was assessed by researchers as having the best level of the organisation of ministry among all Protestant churches in Europe.
+Hillsong Kyiv is characterised by a high level of involvement of its members in serving at the church and in 2017 was assessed by researchers as having the best level of the organisation of ministry among all Protestant churches in Europe.

 Conferences

-As both Hillsong Church in Sydney and London, Hillsong Kiev holds three yearly conferences: the Hillsong Conference, the Colour Your World conference for women, and a men's conference.
+As both Hillsong Church in Sydney and London, Hillsong Kyiv holds three yearly conferences: the Hillsong Conference, the Colour Your World conference for women, and a men's conference.
 The Hillsong Conference, meant to equip other churches with both Biblical teaching and practical advice on organising the life of a church, gathered about 3000 delegates from more than 250 churches from 12 countries, mainly representing the former Soviet bloc, in 2006.

-The Colour conference was cancelled in 2014 owing to conflict in Ukraine.
-In July 2014, at Hillsong's major conference in Sydney, Kiev lead pastor Yuriy Ravnushkin spoke about the difficulties of keeping the church going during those times.
+The Colour conference was cancelled in 2014 owing to the Russo-Ukrainian war.
+In July 2014, at Hillsong's major conference in Sydney, Kyiv lead pastor Yuriy Ravnushkin spoke about the difficulties of keeping the church going during those times.